ashleychontos/pySYD/docs/examples.rst

   :alt: Global fit of KIC 1435467

-**For a breakdown of what each panel in each figure means, please see :ref:<description> for more details.**
+**For a breakdown of what each panel in each figure means, please see :ref:<examples/description> for more details.**

 The derived parameters are saved to an output csv file but also printed at the end of the verbose output.
 To quantify uncertainties in these parameters, we need to turn on the Monte Carlo sampling option (``--mc``) with::

-    $ pysyd run -star 1435467 -dv --mc 200
+    pysyd run -star 1435467 -dv --mc 200

     ------------------------------------------------------